 The Team Behind the Innovation

-We have a local, experienced team of early childhood education specialists and trainers, supported by a women-led executive team and global support staff with expertise in ECCE, operations, partnerships, strategy, and M&E. Our Founder and CEO Jenny Bowen received the Skoll Award for Social Entrepreneurship for OneSky’s work to transform China’s child welfare system, which has adopted our approach as the national standard of care over the last 20 years.
+We have a local team of ECCE specialists and Vietnamese country leadership with expertise in operations, partnerships, strategy, and M&E, supported by our women-led global executive team.
+Our Founder and CEO Jenny Bowen received the Skoll Award for Social Entrepreneurship for OneSky’s work to transform China’s child welfare system, which has adopted our approach as the national standard of care over the last 20 years.

 EXECUTIVE TEAM INCLUDES WOMEN